MarcialRosales/rabbitmq-partitioning-with-cloud-stream/README.md

 Credentials coming from Cloud Connectors will be preferred over credentials coming over local spring configuration (.ak.a. auto-configuration).
 This can be changed with this setting `spring.cloud.stream.overrideCloudConnectors` More details here https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle/#_binding_service_properties

+TODO expand applications so that they get the credentials from VCAP_SERVICES and deploy them in Cloud Foundry